nickpoison/tsa4/README.md

 - The code is being updated to use the newest version of `astsa`, so it won't match the code in the text exactly - but it should be better.

+- The stuff that used to be here is now in the folder Old_Stuff

-- Right now, we're in Chapter 4.
+- Right now, we're in Chapter 4 in `textRcode.md`